yast/yast-devtools/jenkins-tools/README.md

 They can be used only if you have an account with proper rights.
 In the same directory, copy the template `jenkins.yml.template` to a file `jenkins.yml` and fill required credentials.

+## Hints about jenkins

+- general API hint: look at ci.opensuse.org/api .
+For api for given page append `/api/xml`.
+  For config xml append to job view `/config.xml`.